Business energy suppliers overcharge up to £1,100!

 Some business energy deals go beyond this, with one even stating that early termination is not allowed and reserving the right to block customers from switching to a new provider.
 As in the domestic market, when contracts are up providers quietly move customers onto variable tariffs which can almost double their bill.

 When businesses do try to find a new business energy supplier, a lack of transparency and an abundance of seemingly indistinguishable business energy tariffs make it difficult to know where to turn.
 This is despite the fact that 80% of the market is shared between just eight suppliers.
-If you run a small business and you’re struggling with this, you get help by giving one of our agents a call.

 Post-lockdown savings to be made